Dimers and analytic torsion I: Monomers and the Fisher-Stephenson conjecture

 where $\theta_i\in(0,\frac\pi 2)$ is an angle of the right-angled triangle $\{b_i,w'_i,b'_i\}$.

-Let us phrase a more general conjecture, following Ciucu.
+Following Ciucu \cite{Ciucu_PNAS} (note also the relation with the Coulomb Gas formalism, see e.g. \cite{NieKno_potts,Nien_Coulomb,DiFSalZub_coulomb}), one can state a more general conjecture.
 For simplicity we consider the case $M=\Z^2$.
 An {\em islet} $I$ is a finite subset of vertices of $\Z^2$ bounded by a simple loop on $(\Z^2)^\dg$.
 Its {\em charge} is $\eps(I)=|I\cap M_W|-|I\cap M_B|$.
 The conjecture is that an islet $I$ is a discrete version of a magnetic operator ${\mc O}_{\eps(I)}$ in the sense that